Witiko/doctoral-thesis/main.md

 #### Results

-Our sense embeddings achieved state-of-the-art results on three out of five word similarity tasks.
+Our sense embeddings achieved state-of-the-art accuracy on three out of five word similarity tasks.

-Compared to previous work in training sense embeddings using sense inventories and other lexical resources, our sense embeddings achived state-of-the-art results on five out of six word sense disambiguation tasks.
+Compared to previous work in training sense embeddings using sense inventories and other lexical resources, our sense embeddings achieved state-of-the-art accuracy on five out of six word sense disambiguation tasks.

 #### Future Work